Best Open Source and Free Network Monitoring Tools for 2026

 Best for: Enterprise-grade open source monitoring

 Zabbix offers enterprise features without licensing costs.
-Latest version 7.0 LTS includes proxy high availability, synthetic web monitoring, and major performance improvements.
+The LTS releases include proxy high availability, synthetic web monitoring, and major performance improvements.
 Auto-discovery, distributed monitoring, and template-based configuration make it scalable for large networks.

 Zabbix monitoring dashboard